lammps/lammps/doc/src/Errors_messages.rst

    Number of local atoms times number of columns must fit in a 32-bit integer for dump.

+*Topology type exceeds system topology type*
+   The number of bond, angle, etc types exceeds the system setting.
+See the create_box or read_data command for how to specify these values.

 *Tree structure in joint connections*
    Fix poems cannot (yet) work with coupled bodies whose joints connect the bodies in a tree structure.